RocTanweer/aspirer/README.md

 # Aspirer
 A small Web Application which is made to help you manage your *running* and *cycling* activities.
 This is just another version of [mapty](https://mapty.netlify.app/), a project made originally by [jonas](https://twitter.com/jonasschmedtman).
-I though why not making this all by myself from scratch and not just the JavaScript part that
+I thought why not making this all by myself from scratch and not just the JavaScript part that
 Jonas showed in his [udemyCoarse](https://www.udemy.com/course/the-complete-javascript-course/).
 So here is my version with some extra features.

 ## Fully Responsive